 It’s the perfect off-the-grid experience, has scenic parks, a small local cafe, and is home to Caladesi Island State Park.

 At the state park and on the island beach, you can swim, snorkel, fish, and hike.
 You might even get lucky and see Armadillos roaming the wild!
+It is one of the best places to snorkel in Florida.

 You can also rent canoes and kayaks and explore the unspoiled area.